Meet the Network

 Joe Mosyjowski - jmosyjowski@cs.com

-The Portage Community Rights Group is working to adopt a home rule form of county government, which secures for all, our rights to participate in local democratic government.
-They believe that all political power is inherent in the people, that government is instituted for their equal protection and benefit and that we the people may create a county government that is healthy, safe and sustainable for us and for our families.
-State government enacts laws that give preference to corporate activities over our human rights; that corporations headquartered outside our community obtain permits from the state government to engage in activities without our permission.
+Portage Community Rights Group members believe that all political power is inherent in the people, that government is instituted for their equal protection and benefit and that we the people may create a county government that is healthy, safe and sustainable for us and for our families.
+When we attempted to give Ohio citizens the opportunity to vote for a local county government with the power to protect Ohioans’ health and safety, state government officials blocked our initiative.
+Instead, our state government enacts laws that give preference to corporate activities over our human rights; corporations headquartered outside our community obtain permits from our state government to engage in activities without our permission.

 Williams County -